How HR can help leaders. At scale.

 Before we dive into why you may want to take the time to set up Group Coaching let’s agree a definition of what we are actually discussing here.
 Too often, group and team coaching are used interchangeably, which fails to help understand either of these two distinct interventions.
 Team coaching helps an in-tact team, often experiencing some transition, to get increasingly aligned and work towards commonly agreed impacts.
 Group coaching participants are usually not necessarily part of the same team, or even the same organisation, indeed there are some very good reasons why they should not be

-Group coaching has been variously described by coaches and researchers as an ‘intimate conversational space,’ ‘a context for cathartic experience,’ ‘a real community’ or perhaps less helpfully, ‘coaching in a group!’
-At Exigence we recognise you maybe less concerned with getting bogged down in the theory than getting to the practical help, so we won’t get tied up in definitions here but instead offer some guidelines on the distinct features: Group coaching typically brings together leaders and managers either from across one organisation, an in-house group, or from several different organisations, an open group.
+Group Coaching has been variously described by coaches and researchers as an ‘intimate conversational space,’ ‘a context for cathartic experience,’ ‘a real community’ or perhaps less helpfully, ‘coaching in a group!’
+At Exigence we recognise you maybe less concerned with getting bogged down in the theory than getting to the practical help, so we won’t get tied up in definitions here but instead offer some guidelines on the distinct features: Group Coaching typically brings together leaders and managers either from across one organisation, an in-house group, or from several different organisations, an open group.
 Whilst there are many similarities between coaching in-house and open groups, there are some distinct considerations, which you will benefit from being aware of, when you set up your own in-house groups.
-This mini-series will focus largely on in-house group coaching.
+This mini-series will focus largely on in-house Group Coaching.

 What is the business case for in-house Group Coaching?

 There is plenty of empirical evidence from a range of disciplines that demonstrates the positive power of group work.
-So, perhaps it is not surprising that group coaching has been shown to provide benefits across many different arenas, helping to improve wellbeing, reduce procrastination, develop creativity, increase both goal attainment and learning transfer for leaders on development programmes.
+So, perhaps it is not surprising that Group Coaching has been shown to provide benefits across many different arenas, helping to improve wellbeing, reduce procrastination, develop creativity, increase both goal attainment and learning transfer for leaders on development programmes.

 Furthermore, we suggest additional benefits that you can help facilitate in your leaders through in-house Group Coaching: